 Pirate ship & skulls.
 If your child is into pirates, ships and skulls would make a great addition to your tank.
 Any of these decorations can be found in your local pet store.

-This is a really great article on how you can make your own custom aquarium decorations using some of your children’s toys.
+This is a great article on how you can make your own custom aquarium decorations using some of your children’s toys.

 When it comes to finding the right fish and aquarium for your children, keep this guide in mind.